lytrungtin/share_movies/README.md

 *   React.js for the front-end
 *   Ruby on Rails for the back-end
-*   SQLite for the database
+*   PostgreSQL for the database

 Installation and Usage
 ----------------------